Parole in South Australia

-Release on parole in South Australia is only possible if a non-parole period was set when a person was sentenced by the court.
-If they are sentenced to jail for one year or more the court must set a minimum time for them to stay in custody before being released on parole, unless the court considers there is good reason not to.
+Parole is the conditional release of a person from prison before they have finished serving their sentence.
+Release on parole is only possible if a non-parole period was set when a person was sentenced.
+In South Australia, if a person was sentenced to jail for one year or more the court must set a minimum time for them to stay in custody before being released on parole, unless it considers there is good reason not to do so.
 The prisoner is then eligible for release on parole at the end of that time.
+The law regarding parole in South Australia is found in the Criminal Law (Sentencing) Act 1988 and the Correctional Services Act 1982.

-A person who commits an offence while on parole risks being sent back to jail to serve the balance of their sentence.
+A person who commits an offence while on parole risks being sent back to jail to serve the balance of their sentence, as well as being sentenced for the new offence.

-A prisoner is entitled to have legal representation when appearing before the Parole Board.
-However, a prisoner serving a sentence of less than 5 years is usually entitled to be released on parole automatically at the end of their non-parole period unless the offences:
+A prisoner serving a sentence of less than five years is usually entitled to be released on parole automatically at the end of their non-parole period.
+This is the case unless the offences:

 - were committed while on parole